 One gallon of brine is enough for 5 to 6 pounds of fillets.
 Get 2 freezer bags and place about 3 pounds of cat fillets and 1/2 gallon of the brine in each of 'em.

-Place the bags in a large bowl (just in case they spring a leak) and put it in the fridge.
-Leave it there for 4 hours.
-Move the brining catfish around a few times while it's in the fridge so it brines evenly.
+Place the bags in a large bowl (in case they spring a leak) and put it in the fridge.
+Brine the fillets for 1 to 4 hours, depending on fillet thickness.
+Give them one hour per half-inch of thickness.
+Move the catfish around a few times while it's in the fridge for even brining.

 Time's Up!
 Remove the catfish from the bags and give the fillets a quick rinse.
 Pat dry with clean towels.

 Lay the fillets on a raised rack, so air can reach both sides.
-Let the fish air dry for an hour or so at room temperature, until it's not sticky anymore.
-It should start to get a slightly hard coating on the surface.
-When it does, it's ready to smoke.
+Let the fish air dry for an hour or so at room temperature, until it's not sticky.
+Aim a small fan towards the fish to speed up drying time.

 Apple or cherry is good wood to use.
 It won't take a whole lot, either.
 One good fist sized chunk, or a couple handfuls of water soaked chips wrapped in foil should do it.
 And if it's not smokey enough for you, use more the next time.

 Continue smoking the catfish until it flakes.
-Remove it an let it thoroughly cool before eating.
-Your smoked catfish will keep stored in the fridge for up to a week.
-If it's going to be kept longer (hidden, that is) wrap it tightly in plastic wrap, then in foil and freeze it.
-It will keep 6 months in the freezer.
+Remove it and let it cool before eating.
+Your smoked catfish will keep stored in the fridge for up to three days.
+For longer storage, wrap the fillets in plastic wrap, then in foil, and freeze them.
+They will keep 6 months in the freezer.